-The human brain was once considered a single organ with specific areas allotted for different tasks.
+The human memory and brain was once considered a single organ with specific areas allotted for different tasks.
 Now, with the recent research and case studies, it has been concluded that the human brain is, in fact, one of the most complex organs of the body.

 The memory that was once considered to be like a stack of folders kept in a single place is now attributed to function in many different parts of the brain.
 The brain is a large neural supercomputer that has neurons, firing information and tasks away to each other from one corner to the other.